mbloch/mapshaper/docs/development/label-tool-design.md

 typing into it — the dashes were most of the outline, and the box looked tentative rather than like a place to type.

-A **selected** curve also gets a handle on each knot — round, or square where `label-corners` marks a corner, the same distinction the drawing handles make.
+A **selected** curve also gets a round handle on each knot, matching the drawing handles.
 They are placed by the mapping the renderer used to build the curve (`getLabelPathCoords()`), not by reading positions back out of the path, so they sit exactly on the curve beside them.
 A hovered curve gets none: it is being pointed at rather than held, and offering handles that cannot be grabbed would